benjaminadk/bvgsoftware/_posts/how-to-build-a-color-picker.md

 export default Modal
 ```

 The Modal component works by layering a backdrop and an inner container.
 The backdrop is fixed behind the modal using the `z-index` property.
 This allows the backdrop to listen for clicks and close the entire component while the foreground can be clicked without triggering the close event.
 The funny looking brackets `<></>` are shorthand for `React.Fragment` and allow sibling elements to be returned by a component.

 The `show` prop is a `Boolean` passed down from Picker to control the `display` style.
 When `show` is `false` the style is set to `display: none`.
 Styled Components also comes with a `keyframes` helper function which is used with `transform: scale()` to give a zoom effect when the Picker appears.
 The `children` prop is available on all components in React and allows the Modal to be a reusable wrapper component.
 Finally, the `modal` prop is a `ref` that will be used later in positioning calculations.

 For those new to Styled Components, the above code should illustrate some of the reasons why the library works so well with React.
 The standard pattern of passing `props` allows us to set dynamic styles.
 We can also interpolate variables like `zoom` to make the code even more resuable.

 As a side note, this basic Modal can be used for anything - sign up forms, image lightboxes, videos, etc. The trick to centering the component is the 50% positioning and transformation.

 Tweak the animation styles, transform origin, and width to suite particular use cases.
-Also, set the value of `show` to `true` to speed up development.
+Also, temporarily set the value of `show` to `true` to speed up development.
 This will remove the annoying step of clicking the swatch on every update.

 - Add Modal to Picker